anoma/namada-interface/packages/types/README.md

 In `src/tx`, we have several schemas for handling Borsh serialization and deserialization when submitting transaction data.
 As transaction data from the user needs to move between an external application and the extension, this allow greater privacy using with the `postMessage` API.
-These directly correllate to Rust `struct`s defined in the `@namada/shared` package, but exist here as to decouple them from the wasm dependency in the build pipeline.
+These directly correlate to Rust `struct`s defined in the `@namada/shared` package, but exist here as to decouple them from the wasm dependency in the build pipeline.
 Including `@namada/shared` would imply that you're willing to deliver compiled wasm in your final bundle, but that shouldn't be the case when you're merely interacting with the extension.

-These types are primiarly to be used by the `Signer`, a class which will do the work of serializing transaction data from the user and passing into the extension where the associated private keys can be used to sign data within the transaction.
+These types are primarily to be used by the `Signer`, a class which will do the work of serializing transaction data from the user and passing into the extension where the associated private keys can be used to sign data within the transaction.

 ### Example usage of schemas